Five Spot Café: Leading jazz venue

 Many musicians lived nearby and frequented the sessions, including Elvin Jones and Blossom Dearie.
 Some, like Lester Young, hung out, while others, such as Cannonball Adderley, sat in.
 It shared many patrons with the nearby Cedar Tavern; artists including David Smith, Willem de Kooning, Franz Kline, Joan Mitchell, Alfred Leslie, Larry Rivers, Grace Hartigan, Jack Tworkov, Michael Goldberg, Roy Newell, and Howard Kanovitz, as well as writers and poets Jack Kerouac, Allen Ginsberg, Frank O'Hara, Ted Joans, and Gregory Corso who began to frequent the club.
 The Baroness Nica de Koenigswarter was a regular.
-Even Paul Newman came to get a better understanding of the "scene."
+Even Paul Newman came to get a better understanding of the "scene".

-The first official engagement at the Five Spot was Cecil Taylor, whose band featured Buell Neidlinger on bass and Dennis Charles on drums.
+The first official engagement at the Five Spot was Cecil Taylor, whose band featured Buell Neidlinger on bass and Denis Charles on drums.
 Later, Steve Lacy (then known as Steve Lackritz) was added to the band.
 Originally, Taylor's band was initially hired to accompany Dick Whitmore, but Whitmore quit after three nights, giving the job to Taylor.
-The booking lasted from 29 November 1956 to 3 January 1957.
+The booking lasted from November 29, 1956, to January 3, 1957.

 Not long afterward, Charles "Big Charlie" Turyn, a Holocaust survivor, began bartending and waiting tables at the club, and became another fixture, a walking repository of information about the music of the era and the club.

-On 18 July 1957, Thelonious Monk's quartet began a six-month residency at the club.
+On July 18, 1957, Thelonious Monk's quartet began a six-month residency at the club.
 The group featured John Coltrane on tenor saxophone, Wilbur Ware on bass, and Shadow Wilson on drums.
 It was Monk's first engagement in New York City following a long suspension of his cabaret card, a problem which was resolved with assistance from the Terminis.
 Monk had another extended booking at the club a year later, this time with Coltrane replaced by Johnny Griffin, Ware by Ahmed Abdul-Malik, and Wilson by Roy Haynes.
-That group was recorded and issued on the albums Thelonious in Action and Misterioso, (both 1958).
+That group was recorded and issued on the albums Thelonious in Action and Misterioso (both 1958).

-On 17 November 1959, the Ornette Coleman Quartet from Los Angeles made its New York debut at the Five Spot.
+On November 17, 1959, the Ornette Coleman Quartet from Los Angeles made its New York debut at the Five Spot.
 The Quartet featured Coleman on alto saxophone, Don Cherry on cornet, Charlie Haden on bass, and Billy Higgins on drums.
 The engagement was originally scheduled to last two weeks, but due to its success was extended to ten weeks, ending in late January 1960.
 Musicians such as Leonard Bernstein, Miles Davis, and John Coltrane were among the attendees on the opening night.
-On 5 April 1960, the quartet returned to the Five Spot for a second engagement which lasted four months ending in late October 1960.
+On April 5, 1960, the quartet returned to the Five Spot for a second engagement which lasted four months ending in late October 1960.
 This second engagement featured Ed Blackwell on drums instead of Higgins.